KgMoney38/Astro-Alley-Game-with-AI-Agent-Training-by-Kody-Graham/README.md

 You’ll need:

-- Python 3.10+
+- Python 3.10-3.13 NOT 3.14 (pygame not supported)

 - PyGame

 - PyTorch
- (CPU build is fine)

 - NumPy

 - Matplotlib

-Install (example):

-pip install pygame torch numpy matplotlib
+- See top for install instructions

 # Project Structure

 Project Layout: